justin-curtis-lu/MachineLearningApp/README.md

 # MachineLearningApp

 This application allows the user to provide input for a linear regression, classification, and text summarization model.
-The framework was done using Flask and the models created using sklearn and transformers module.
-Pickle was used to save the models and retrieved when the application is served.
+The framework was done using Flask and the models created using sklearn and the transformers module.
+The Pickle module was used to save the models for usage when the application is deployed.
 The main reason I wanted to work on this project was to get experience deploying ML models on a web framework.

 ## Getting Started